 Employment Law Guide 2026: Paternity and parental leave

-On 29 December 2025, the Paternity Leave (Bereavement) Act 2024 came into force, introducing a day one right to paternity leave for bereaved partners (and so removing the 26 week qualifying period in circumstances covered by the Act).
-This entitles the child’s father, or the partner of the child’s mother or adopter to take paternity leave, irrespective of their length of service, where the mother or adopter of the child dies in childbirth, or within one year of the birth or adoption.
-The Act also allows a parent who has taken shared parental leave and whose partner subsequently dies to take paternity leave (which was previously prohibited due to anomaly mentioned above).
-These changes will only have an impact for a short period of time, due to the more general changes to paternity leave outlined above.
+On 29 December 2025, the Paternity Leave (Bereavement) Act 2024 came into force.
+This enables regulations to be made introducing a day one right to for bereaved partners to take paternity leave (and so removing the 26-week qualifying period in circumstances covered by the Act).
+Once regulations have been made, the child’s father, or the partner of the child’s mother or adopter will be able to take paternity leave, irrespective of their length of service, where the mother or adopter of the child dies in childbirth, or within one year of the birth or adoption.
+The regulations will also allow a parent who has taken shared parental leave and whose partner subsequently dies to take paternity leave (this is currently prohibited due to anomaly mentioned above).
+These changes, once made, will only have an impact for a short period of time, due to the more general changes to paternity leave outlined above.

 Implications/Action points